meilisearch/meilisearch-js-plugins/README.md

 [Refinement list references](https://www.algolia.com/doc/api-reference/widgets/refinement-list/js/)

-The `refinementList` widget is one of the most common widget you can find in a search UI.
+The `refinementList` widget is one of the most common widgets you can find in a search UI.
 With this widget, the user can filter the dataset based on facets.

 - ✅ container: The CSS Selector or HTMLElement to insert the refinements. _required_
 - ✅ attribute: The facet to display _required_